oslomarketsolutions/website/src/pages/en/products/index.md

     header: Boost your media content with live stock data
     image: /img/productsPagePlaceholder.png
     overline: Market data Portal
-    text: >-
+    text: >
       Full coverage of the financial market with live, streaming data.
-With smart links to content, we enable you to integrate our flexible wed modules in articles to create a live media site.
+Create a live media site by integrating our flexible web modules in your articles.

       We cover all asset classes from the Nordic region, stocks from Europe, UK, US, Canada and Asia, as well as worldwide indices, currencies, commodities